-The Council undertook a review of data management in preparation for the implementation of the General Data Protection Regulation which has
+The Council undertook a review of data management in preparation for the implementation of the General Data Protection Regulation which has delivered improvements to internal controls to facilitate compliance with the regulation.

 The Council has made significant investment in the IT infrastructure to minimise the loss of data through cyber attacks.